 These super simple paint handprint art frames are adorable and perfect for gifts!
 Any parent or grandparent would love this combination of kid art and handprints!

-Paint Handprint Art Frames
+DIY Paint Handprint Art Frames

 For these handprint art frames you’ll need:

-Use non-toxic washable – we used these that I picked up at Target.
-Loop the tape on one side of the paper mat so that it’s not obscuring any of your painting surface but will stick to the tray on the other side.
+Use non-toxic washable paint.
+We used these that I picked up at Target.
+Loop the tape on one side of the paper mat so it will stick to the surface on the other side.

 Gift it or keep it for yourself!
 This is the perfect way to display kids artwork (it would definitely also work with crayons or markers!) without it SCREAMING kid’s art.